Heaps, crystals, and preprojective algebra modules: Heaps and preprojective algebra modules

 where each label denotes a basis element of the vector space supported at the corresponding numbered vertex, and the arrows indicate the actions on these basis elements by the path algebra of the $D_4$ doubled quiver.

 Note that in this case, the criterion in \Cref{thm:lminuscule} tells us that $w$ is not minuscule.
-Accordingly, $\bC H(w)$ is not a $\Pi$-module, as it fails the preprojective condition at the second vertex (since the alternating sum $v_2 - v_2 + v_2$ is nonzero) and this problem cannot be solved by inserting signs. \end{example}
+There is no way to make $ \bC H(w)$ into a $ \Pi$-module where the arrows of $ \overline E $ act by the covering relations in the heap, up to sign.
+(It is possible to make $ \bC H(w) $ into a $ \Pi$-module if we use other scalars.) \end{example}

 \begin{example} In type $D_5$, let $w = s_5s_3s_2s_4s_1s_3s_2s_5s_3s_4$.
 For one choice of colouring, the module $\bC H(w)$ can be depicted as follows.

 In this case we can easily verify using \Cref{dommin-condition} that $w$ is dominant minuscule, and also that this module is a $\Pi$-module, as is guaranteed by \Cref{thm:dommin-preproj}.
 Finally, note that this is also an example where \Cref{thm:projcover} holds, as we can verify that $\bC H(w)$ is isomorphic to the injective hull of $S(5)$ while $w = w_0^J$ for $J = \{1, 2, 3, 4 \}$. \end{example}